abcdabcd987/compiler2016/readme.md

 This is a toy compiler for the course [Compiler 2016](http://acm.sjtu.edu.cn/wiki/Compiler_2016) at ACM Class, SJTU. **The source language is [Mx\*](http://acm.sjtu.edu.cn/w/images/9/93/Mx_language_manual.pdf).
 The target is MIPS assembly (in SPIM format).**

-You can refer to [my presentation slides](https://github.com/abcdabcd987/compiler2016/blob/master/design/presentation.pdf) to know something about this compiler and also what I've learnt during the course.
+You can refer to [my presentation slides](https://github.com/abcdabcd987/compiler2016/raw/master/design/presentation.pdf) (or on [SlideShare](http://www.slideshare.net/abcdabcd987/compiler2016-by-abcdabcd987)) to know something about this compiler and also what I've learnt during the course.

 When debugging this compiler, I wrote another project [LLIRInterpreter](https://github.com/abcdabcd987/LLIRInterpreter) which reads text IR and does interpretation.

-## Feature (what you can found in the source code)
+## Feature (what you can find in the source code)

+- Copy elimination
+- Function inlining
 - SSA Transform
   - Construction
   - Destruction
   - Naive dead code elimination
   - Simple constant propagation
-  - Copy elimination
 - Register Allocation
   - Local bottom-up allocator
   - Interference graph coloring allocator
-- Function inlining

 ## Usage